 5. Park your trailers and vehicles away from trees and power lines.

-Especially during a natural disaster, a way to get you and your horse to safety is vital, so it’s important to try and protect vehicles, trailers, tractors, and other valuable equipment during the storm.
+Especially during a natural disaster, a way to get you and your horse to safety is vital.
+It’s important to try and protect vehicles, trailers, tractors, and other valuable equipment during the storm.
 Park them away from any trees or telephone poles to avoid additional damage to your equipment.
-Always seal up your windows and lock the doors to prevent them from flying off during the storm.

 6. Keep your horse comfortable.